goldstrike77/ansible-role-linux-prometheus/README.md

 * Prometheus v2 final

 ### Distributed mode
-* Targets will be dispersed if greater than 3 prometheus nodes.
+* Targets will be dispersed if greater than 3 Prometheus nodes.
-* Use the last digital of the IP Address or host number to spread the load between multiple prometheus nodes.
+* Use the last digit of the IP Address or host number to spread the load between multiple Prometheus nodes.
->__Performance is severely affected by remote reading and deduplicating data queries, thanos store components + object storage offers only if need long term storage.__
+>__Performance is severely affected by remote reading and deduplicating data queries, Thanos store components + object storage offers only if need long term storage.__

 for example: